colinhansen959-svg/bev-facey-comp-sci.github.io/markdown-example.md

-# My Markdown Page
+# Markdown Example

 This is a markdown file.

-## Subheading
+## This is a Subheading

-an ordered list:
+To create an ordered list:

-1. Thing 1
+1. use numbers
-1. Thing 2
+1. the list items will get automatically numbered
-1. Thing 3
+1. even if you don't use sequential numbers

-an unordered list:
+To create an unordered list:

-* stuff
+* try this
-    * and things
+    * and this

-Here's a link to my html file [links](index.html).
+You should also include [links](index.html).